Conserving sea turtles in a changing world

 Macroalgae blooms

 Global change has featured an increase in algae blooms.
-Throughout the Caribbean, Sargassum macroalgae has been proliferating in unprecedented quantities and collecting in coastal nesting areas.
-The above picture illustrates conditions at our study site on Long Island, Antigua for much of the 2015 nesting season.
-Sargassum accumulation has ramifications for both nesting adults and emerging hatchlings.
-I have led several projects aimed at describing the effects of Sargassum in Antigua, ranging from impacts on nesting patterns (see this short paper, this conference paper, or this article) to egg incubation environments (see this article).
-Importantly, the Sargassum issue appears here to stay!
-I continually seek out opportunities to engage with stakeholders to discuss adaptation strategies.
-Indeed, it is something we may have to learn to live with, rather than “fix.”
+For instance, since 2011, Sargassum macroalgae has been proliferating in unprecedented quantities in the tropical Atlantic and collecting in coastal Caribbean nesting areas.
+Beached and nearshore Sargassum has ramifications for both nesting adults and emerging hatchlings.
+I have led several projects aimed at describing impacts, ranging from effects on nesting patterns (see this short paper, this conference paper, or this article) to egg incubation environments (see this article).
+The Sargassum issue appears here to stay!
+It is something we may have to learn to live with, and exploit where possible, rather than “fix.”